MayFu2025/unit2_project/README.md

         t+=5
 ```

-Also, to get temperature and humidity values from the server at the same time with the local measurement.
-However, the server didn't working when we were collecting the local data.
-Refering the weather of Karuizawa at the time when we were collecting the local data, we used the other date's server data which has similar weather.
+**(Success Criteria 1, 3, 4)** As per requirements there is also a need to get temperature and humidity values from the remote sensors at the same time as our local measurement.
+However, the server was not working when we were collecting our local data.
+Referring the weather of Karuizawa at the time of local data collection, we found another collection of data from the remote sensors during a period of similar weather.
+The screenshots of the weather of Karuizawa at the time of local data collection and the weather of Karuizawa at the time of remote data collection are shown below.
 ![weather 12:1.png](project%2Fimages%2Fweather%2012%3A1.png)
 **Fig. 9** Screenshot of Karuizawa weather on December 1st (local data was running).
 ![weather 12:2.png](project%2Fimages%2Fweather%2012%3A2.png)